FAQ Surf Teams

 Middle Schoolers are competing together in longboard and shortboard events.
 Heats are split by gender; and boys and girls have an equal number of spots available.
 High Schoolers are offered an equal number of spots across gender for both long and shortboard divisions.
+Trans and non-binary student athletes may compete in the event where they feel most comfortable.
 Any middle and high school student is welcome to enter the Ohana Nalu surf series, regardless of team membership.

 Samohi also competes in the South Bay Scholastic Surfing Association with other schools from across Southern California.
 These events are hosted during the week and students are excused from school to participate.
 High School Athletes are chosen to represent their school for competition based on points earned at practice in three categories: Attitude, Ability, and Attendance.
 Surf Academy strives to turn out surfers who epitomize the qualities put forth in The Surfer Code.
 Students must exhibit high quality sportsmanship at practice, show talent, and work hard on a consistent basis.
 Students must have good attendance at all regularly scheduled practices and team bonding events.
 Only surfers who exemplify ‘The Stoke,’ exhibit the highest ethics, in and out of the water, and make themselves a fixture at all practices and team events are asked to compete for their school.